ValentineDragan/PowerGrab/README.md

 # PowerGrab

+This project was developed for the **Large Software Project course** at The University of Edinburgh.

 This project contains the design and implementation of an Autonomous Agent (computer player) which plays against the human player in a game of PowerGrab.
 In the game, players complete in controlling a Drone around a Map in order to collect the most coins from randomly located Stations.
 A full description of the PowerGrab game, rules and specifications can be found in the 'PowerGrab project specifications.pdf'.

 The strategy used by the Autonomous Agent is a variant of the Travelling Salesman Problem using a Greedy nearest-station algorithm and an A* informed search.
 Further optimisation with an 2-Opt Swap algorithm is possible.
 The final result was that the **Autonomous Agent managed to collect maximum (100%) of the coins on 99.5% of possible maps.**